Dime Savings Bank of New York

-The Dime Savings Bank of New York, originally the Dime Savings Bank of Brooklyn, was a bank headquartered in Brooklyn, New York City.
+The Dime Savings Bank of New York, originally the Dime Savings Bank of Brooklyn, was an American bank headquartered in Brooklyn, New York City.
 It operated from 1859 to 2002.

-The bank was formerly headquartered at 9 DeKalb Avenue, built in 1906-08 in Downtown Brooklyn.
+The bank was formerly headquartered at 9 DeKalb Avenue, built in 1906–08 in Downtown Brooklyn.
 Dime was acquired by Washington Mutual in 2002, which subsequently failed in 2008 and was acquired by JPMorgan Chase, which currently owns all former Dime assets.